mozilla/vtt.js/README.md

 });
 ```

-The `util.assert` object is the standard [http://nodejs.org/api/assert.html](node.js assert module` with
+The `util.assert` object is the standard [node.js assert module](http://nodejs.org/api/assert.html) with
 the addition of `jsonEqual`.
 See `lib/util.js` for other testing API functions and objects.